AirborneRadio/DiscordThemes/README.md

   - StormYeti's Pallet Swap (most references to green are now #8000D3)

-*Uploads only include changed lines, minor fixes, and a reference to the original css file.
-It *should* update automatically.
+*Uploads only include changed lines, minor fixes, and imports the original css file.